j-jorge/asgp/README.md

 What is this?
 ====

-Andy's Super Great Park is a shooter on rails developped by Stuffomatic.
+Straining Coasters is a shooter on rails developped by Stuffomatic.
 The player plays Andy, a kid armed with a plunger gun, who rides his roller coaster in a cart on which a cannon has been strapped.
 Using these weapons, he has to reach the end of the track by